 - Off to Charleston, S.C.

-- This post is the one where I am off to Florida to join the family
+- This post is where I join the family in Florida

 - Last of the series is going home.

 If you are interested in what I packed for this trip, check out Part One and the basics are listed.

 As you might remember, while my family is enjoying Disney Abby and I will be holding the fort down back home at my sister’s for a week.

 My brother-in-law will be flying back on the Saturday of that week, and this means I might drive his dream sports car to pick him up from the airport.
 I am a little nervous about this because of it his “baby.”

 According to an Inc.com article, South Carolina drivers have a reputation for careless driving and speeding.
 From my experience, they don’t know how to merge and don’t realize that turn signals aren’t an invasion of their privacy.

 The V-8 has a few more horses under the hood than my four-cylinder Saturn.
 I know I can handle the eight-mile drive.